-When it comes to any new retail service trend, its success often depends on how convenient it is for customers.
-In this case, what is curbside pickup, but the essence of convenience?
+When it comes to new retail service trends, success often depends on how convenient the service is for customers.
+And what is curbside pickup, but the essence of convenience?
 As long as retailers can reasonably afford to offer this service, customers will be willing to pay for it.

 Other benefits of curbside pickup include:

 - Improved Customer Experience – To be able to visit a retail store like a “drive-thru” makes shopping a breeze.
 Grocery days where you have multiple stops will now take a fraction of the time.

 - Brand Loyalty – Customers support and appreciate expediency.
 Brands that offer curbside pickup will become synonymous with convenience.

 - Low-Cost Delivery – Curbside pickup has been heralded as a cheaper alternative to delivery.
 Companies can offer this instead of free shipping (which many customers have come to expect).
 For customers, this is an alternative to paying for online delivery services like Doordash.

 Major retailers were the first to throw their support behind curbside pickup.
 Big players like Nordstrom, Target, and CVS are all offering this service as a way to attract customers away from competition and into their stores.
 Smaller retailers, on the other hand, are struggling to participate due to the lack of infrastructure.

 Restaurants are another group who are increasingly offering this service.
 Although it works a little differently in this industry, many restaurants designate closer parking spaces as “ten-minute takeout spots.”
 Once a patron arrives, they call the restaurant, and an employee brings out the carryout order.